 Since 1999, Rick has been researching post-incident reports, lawsuits, and lessons learned to identify the profile of thousands of failed prevention efforts with violence, shootings, suicides, sex abuse, and numerous other incidents.
 Rick’s research exposed a profile of dangerous gaps, silos, and disconnects that conventional status quo practices have created.

-Using the research he identified the 6 Stages of Preventing as well as the first of its kind First Preventers Program and Prevention Platform with the tools to eliminate these dangerous gaps, silos, and disconnects so threat assessment teams, organizations, and communities can prevent more incidents, tragedies, and other costly consequences, saving lives, reputations, and bottom lines.
+Using the research he identified the 6 Stages of Preventing Model, the first of its kind First Preventers Model, and Community-wide Prevention Platform with the tools to eliminate these dangerous gaps, silos, and disconnects so threat assessment teams, organizations, and communities can prevent more incidents, tragedies, and other costly consequences, saving lives, reputations, and bottom lines.

 For too long, we have ignored the signs of mass casualty attacks and refused to work together to “connect the dots”.
 Rick has given us a roadmap to do just that.
 Every community in the nation would benefit from the lessons that Rick is teaching.
 We need to work together to prevent attacks, not just respond to them and this book shows us how.